ReneNulschDE/mbapi2020/README.md

 ## Available components

-Depends on your own car or purchased Mercedes Benz licenses.
+Depends on your own car or purchased Mercedes-Benz licenses.

 ### Binary Sensors